Congestive heart failure is diagnosed when the heart is unable to pump adequate amounts of blood to meet the demands of your body’s organs.

 What to Expect

 If you are diagnosed with congestive heart failure, know that you will be in good hands with CVC’s caring, specialized group of physicians and staff.
-At the Congestive Heart Failure Clinic, our staff helps you understand the disease, maps the road for your quickest recovery and helps you maintain a healthy lifestyle to manage the disease.
+Our staff helps you understand the disease, maps the road for your quickest recovery and helps you maintain a healthy lifestyle to manage the disease.

 For more information, your provider can give you a copy of the “CVC Congestive Heart Failure Patient Handbook” which is available to patients in our office.